seongcheoljeon/IndividualHDA/README.md

 **_Houdini Version: 18.0.460 or higher is recommended._**

-> Friends, node drag and drop should be done with middle mouse click.
+> ***Friends, node drag and drop should be done with middle mouse click.
-You cannot drag and drop with the left mouse button.
+You cannot drag and drop with the left mouse button.***

-Do not send an email saying the node is not dragging and dropping :)
+> For reference, this app is designed for personal use from the beginning.
+So it works as a lightweight SQLite3 DB file instead of a DB server.
+For multi-user use, stable operation is possible only by operating DB servers such as MariaDB, MySQL, and MongoDB.
+In addition, when an individual registers an asset, he must operate an API server that processes data so that it can be updated with other people's apps.
+Using the iHDA app as a multi-user can cause problems.

 - [ ] Linux (Video playback and production has not been implemented yet)
 - [ ] Mac (Video playback and production has not been implemented yet)